by Marty Dodson

-In addition, the publisher provides services to the writer such as song administration, filing copyrights, licensing, registering songs with PROs, and pitching songs.
+In these types of songwriting jobs, the publisher provides services to the writer such as song administration, filing copyrights, licensing, registering songs with PROs, and pitching songs.

 Good publishers often act as writer managers by setting their writers up for advantageous co-writes and helping their writers develop their craft.

 The staff writer is expected to meet a quota.
 Generally, the quota is 12 wholly written songs.
 If I write with two other writers, that counts as 1/3 of a song.
 So, I generally have to write 25-30 songs in a year to meet my quota.
 The writer is also expected to turn in everything they write and to work at doing everything they can do to help get songs recorded.